About Sorrel Leaf Healing Center

 Sorrel Leaf's comprehensive system of care will serve the needs of children and adolescents ages 7 to 18, offering transformative, compassionate, evidence-based and trauma-informed care for young people experiencing a mental health crisis.

-For children whose needs go beyond mobile intervention or stabilization, we will offer a 10-30 day residential stay at our farm-based Crisis Residential Treatment facility, focussed on embodying wholeness and meaning in the young person’s life.
+For children whose needs go beyond mobile intervention and stabilization, we will offer a 10-30 day residential stay at our farm-based Crisis Residential Treatment facility, focussed on embodying wholeness and meaning in the young person’s life.
 In addition to therapeutic care and activities, Residents will be exposed to art, music, farming, cooking and meaningful community.

 Our therapeutic approach is rooted in a mindfulness model that focuses on embodied healing and connection to self, each other and the human and natural environments.
 Residents will leave with new and better tools for emotional regulation and distress tolerance.
 Some of the modalities we will utilize include dialectical and cognitive behavior therapies, family and group therapy, and somatic/experiential modalities including yoga, music, movement and breathwork, in addition to life skills training, sleep and diet optimization.
 Through a collaboration with UCSF Benioff’s Department of Child and Adolescent Psychiatry, pediatric psychiatrists will oversee diagnosis and, when indicated, the medical management of mental health disorders.
 Our aftercare clinic will continue the Center’s healing work over 6-12 months following discharge to prevent relapse and complete the course of therapy.